benar-m/nobrainghost/README.md

 - Proficient in Python with Django and FastAPI, and Go – building fast, reliable, and maintainable APIs.
 - Exploring system design principles for scalable and production-ready backend infrastructure.
 - Mathematics & Computer Science student.
-- AI enthusiast – interested in deep learning, model optimization, and data pipelines.
+- AI enthusiast – interested in NLP,deep learning, model optimization, and RAG.

 # 🧠 Tech Stack: